Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

 * Path: This option is used to define a path to a .csv file with the concealment values for each tag.
 The format of this .csv requires that the first column is the iteration number when the concealment will be applied and the subsequent columns represent the concealmente values.
 The name of the first row must be "Iteration" and each subsequent column must have the tag name.
 * Value: This option is used to define specific values to be used during the entire attack.
 The values can be configured as absolute values or as offset.
+* Payload Replay: Using this concealment, the attacker parses the CIP packets that carry the tag values (sensor or actuator values), stores the tag values and replays the values at the configured time.
+    * :code:`capture_start` - The iteration on which the capture of tag values  will start.
+    * :code:`capture_end` - The iteration on which the capture of tag values will stop.
+    * :code:`replay_start` - The iteration on which the replay of tag values.
+Notice that the replay will have the same duration as the capture phase
+* Network Replay: This option captures CIP packets that carry the tag values (sensor or actuator values) exchanged between PLCs and replays those CIP messsages at the configured time.
+The difference betwen this type and concealment and "payload replay" is that no parsing takes place in this concealment.
+The CIP packets are captured and stored entirely and are also replied entirely.
+These are the parameters required to configured a network replay concealment:
+    * :code:`capture_start` - The iteration on which the capture of CIP messages will start.
+    * :code:`capture_end` - The iteration on which the capture of CIP messages will stop.
+    * :code:`replay_start` - The iteration on which the replay of CIP messages will start.
+Notice that the replay will have the same duration as the capture phase

 For example, to conceal the values of T3, T4:
   concealment_data: